ImStaked/Unbelievable-Story-Blog/_posts/mina.md

 I heard he is promoting socialism stuff in california now.
 I don't have a problem with him.

 ## Mina Foundation
-2023-12-19 Mina Foundation has completed a move to Switzerland.
+2023-12-19 Mina Foundation has completed a move to Geneva Switzerland.
 This would have been after I started publishing info about the Nadi family and how they are connected.
 I was forced to remove everything from X several times.
 What is now on my X account is just the latest time.
 I have published the data lots of times.

 - **Malalai Nadi** - President Mina Foundation
 My research suggests she came to the USA in the mid 80's after her or her family helped with the Russians in Afganastan making them possibly connected to the CIA.
 If I am wrong I would be happy to correct this.